gabeklein/expressive-mvc/README.md

   )
 }
 ```
-> Like this, we can freely interact with different sources of state!
+Like this, we can freely interact with all different sources of state!

 <br />

 <h2 id="concept-async">Working with async and callbacks</h2>

-Because dispatch is taken care of, all we need to do is edit values as needed.
-This makes the asynchronous stuff like timeouts, promises, and fetching a piece of cake.
+Because dispatch is taken care of, we can just edit values on-demand.
+This makes the asynchronous stuff like timeouts, promises, callbacks, and fetching a piece of cake.

 ```ts
 class StickySituation extends Model {